South Tyneside District Hospital: History

 The hospital has its origins in an infirmary which was built for the South Shields Poor Law Union and which opened in 1880.
-The infirmary became known as the Harton Institution and General Hospital by 1930 and, after joining the National Health Service in 1948, became the South Shields General Hospital.
+J. H. Morton architects designed a new boiler house and chimney in 1903.
+The infirmary became known as the Harton P.L.
+Institution and General Hospital by 1930.
+It became the South Shields General Hospital after joining the National Health Service in 1948.

 The new Ingham Wing was built and urgent care services were transferred from the Ingham Infirmary at Westoe in April 1993, the enlarged facilities becoming known as South Tyneside District Hospital.

 Since then, most of the original Victorian buildings have been demolished, with the exception of some service buildings, plus the former main entrance and its eastern wings, now known as the Harton Wing, which formerly served as the headquarters of South Tyneside NHS Foundation Trust, and now serves as offices for South Tyneside and Sunderland NHS Foundation Trust.

 The Trust won a contract from South Tyneside Council to develop an integrated care services hub, to be built as a standalone facility on the hospital site in August 2014.